artnoi43/superwatcher/superwatcher-demo/demotest/README.md

 # Package `demotest`

-> V1 tests mean that there's a single `reorgsim.ReorgEvent` in each test case,
-> while V2 tests will have more than one `reorgsim.ReorgEvent` in each test case.

 demotest is a test package using [`servicetest`](../../pkg/servicetest/) for superwatcher-demo.

 It is used to test superwatcher-demo services functionality, and also to test superwatcher